Supporting Moms in Achieving Breastfeeding Success

 Medela believes in the life-giving benefits that breast milk can provide moms, babies, families, and communities.
 Sharing and promoting these benefits is an essential part of our commitment to ensuring babies have a healthy start and supporting mothers in achieving breastfeeding success.

 We strive to help moms reach their breast milk feeding goals.
 Medela recognizes that many moms are not able to breastfeed for as long as they want to because of barriers to access and historical obstacles caused by racism and discrimination.
 Understanding where and why these disparities exist allows Medela and the breastfeeding community to offer the targeted support, access, and education needed for improvement.
 We actively seek to foster a community of support that is needed to reduce breastfeeding health disparities and support moms on their breastfeeding journeys.

 Closing the Breastfeeding Disparities Gap

-Overall, the United States is making improvements in breastfeeding and infant health rates.
+Overall, the United States is making improvements in breastfeeding rates and infant health.
 However, some communities continue to experience disparities.
-Despite improvements in breastfeeding initiation rates among African Americans and some Hispanic communities, these groups continue to be lower than others, demonstrating a need for targeted support.
+Despite improvements in breastfeeding initiation rates, there are disparities in African American and Hispanic communities where initiation and duration rates continue to be lower than others, demonstrating a need for targeted support.